arasbm/opios/readme.txt

 This release is a preliminary 1.0 release of the SDK and Hookflash will be publishing updates to the SDK in time, including various sample applications.
 For this release, no sample is yet provided.

-From your terminal, please clone the "OP" git repository: git clone git@github.com:openpeer/OP.git
+From your terminal, please clone the "opios" git repository: git clone --recursive git@github.com:openpeer/opios.git -b 20130408-javascript

-This repository will yield the C++ open peer core, stack, media and libraries needed to support the underlying SDK.
+This repository will yield the iOS Object-C SDK, sample application and dependency librarys like the C++ open peer core, stack, media and libraries needed to support the underlying SDK.

-Next, from your terminal, please clone the "OPiOS" git repository: git clone git@github.com:openpeer/OPiOS.git

-This repository contains the iOS SDK objective-C source code wrapper to the C++ SDK.
-This allows you to build objective-C applications without learning the C++ code.

 Directory structure:
-OPiOS/                            - contains the project files for building the Open Peer iOS SDK framework OPiOS/openpeer-ios-sdk/           - contains the Open Peer iOS SDK header files OPiOS/openpeer-ios-sdk/source/    - contains the implementation of the iOS SDK header files OPiOS/openpeer-ios-sdk/internal/  - contains the wrapper interface that implements the Objective-C to C++ interaction
+opios/                            - contains the project files for building the Open Peer iOS SDK framework opios/openpeer-ios-sdk/           - contains the Open Peer iOS SDK header files opios/openpeer-ios-sdk/source/    - contains the implementation of the iOS SDK header files opios/openpeer-ios-sdk/internal/  - contains the wrapper interface that implements the Objective-C to C++ interaction opios/Samples/                    - contains the Open Peer iOS Samples application(s)

 How to build:

-1) Build curl, from your terminal:
+1) Build boost, from your terminal:

-cd OP/hookflash-libs/curl/projects/gnu-make/
+pushd libs/op/libs/boost/projects/gnu-make/
 ./build all
+popd

-2) Build boost, from your terminal:
+2) Build curl, from your terminal:

-cd OP/hookflash-libs/boost/projects/gnu-make/
-./build all
+pushd libs/op/libs/curl/
+./build_ios.sh
+popd

 3) From X-code, load:

-OPiOS/openpeer-ios-sdk (project/workspace)
+opios/openpeer-ios-sdk (project/workspace)

 4) Select OpenpeerSDK > iOS Device schema and then build

-The framework will be built inside:
+The framework will be built inside: opios/build/Debug-iphoneos/OpenpeerSDK.framework
-OPiOS/build/Debug-iphoneos/OpenpeerSDK.framework

 Required frameworks:
 CoreAudio